Gdoc/Admin

 When a country opens up to trade, the demand and supply of goods and services in the economy shift.
 As a consequence, local markets respond, and prices change.
 This has an impact on households, both as consumers and as wage earners.

 The implication is that trade has an impact on everyone.
-It's not the case that the effects are restricted to workers from industries in the trade sector; or to consumers who buy imported goods.
+It's not the case that the effects are restricted to workers from industries in the trade sector, or to consumers who buy imported goods.
 The effects of trade extend to everyone because markets are interlinked, so imports and exports have knock-on effects on all prices in the economy, including those in non-traded sectors.

 Economists usually distinguish between "general equilibrium consumption effects" (i.e. changes in consumption that arise from the fact that trade affects the prices of non-traded goods relative to traded goods) and "general equilibrium income effects" (i.e. changes in wages that arise from the fact that trade has an impact on the demand for specific types of workers, who could be employed in both the traded and non-traded sectors).

 Considering all these complex interrelations, it's not surprising that economic theories predict that not everyone will benefit from international trade in the same way.
-The distribution of the gains from trade depends on what different groups of people consume, and which types of jobs they have, or could have.18
+The distribution of the gains from trade depends on what different groups of people consume, and which types of jobs they have, or could have.19

-The link between trade, jobs and wages
+The link between trade, jobs, and wages

 Evidence from Chinese imports and their impact on factory workers in the US

 In this paper, Autor and coauthors examined how local labor markets changed in the parts of the country most exposed to Chinese competition.
 They found that rising exposure increased unemployment, lowered labor force participation, and reduced wages.
-Additionally, they found that claims for unemployment and healthcare benefits also increased in more trade-exposed labor markets.
+Additionally, claims for unemployment and healthcare benefits also increased in more trade-exposed labor markets.

 The visualization here is one of the key charts from their paper.
 It's a scatter plot of cross-regional exposure to rising imports, against changes in employment.
-Each dot is a small region (a 'commuting zone' to be precise).
+Each dot is a small region (a “commuting zone” to be precise).
 The vertical position of the dots represents the percent change in manufacturing employment for the working-age population, and the horizontal position represents the predicted exposure to rising imports (exposure varies across regions depending on the local weight of different industries).

 Exposure to rising Chinese imports and changes in employment across local labor markets in the US (1999-2007) – Autor, Dorn, and Hanson (2013)

 But it's also important to keep in mind that Autor and colleagues are only giving us a partial perspective on the total effect of trade on employment.
 In particular, comparing changes in employment at the regional level misses the fact that firms operate in multiple regions and industries at the same time.
-Indeed, Ildikó Magyari found evidence suggesting the Chinese trade shock provided incentives for US firms to diversify and reorganize production.21
+Indeed, Ildikó Magyari found evidence suggesting the Chinese trade shock provided incentives for US firms to diversify and reorganize production.22

 So companies that outsourced jobs to China often ended up closing some lines of business, but at the same time expanded other lines elsewhere in the US.
-This means that job losses in some regions subsidized new jobs in other parts of the country.
+This means that job losses in some regions subsidized new jobs in different parts of the country.

 On the whole, Magyari finds that although Chinese imports may have reduced employment within some establishments, these losses were more than offset by gains in employment within the same firms in other places.
 This is no consolation to people who lost their jobs.
 But it is necessary to add this perspective to the simplistic story of "trade with China is bad for US workers".